ysnju/unit_1-2021/README.md

 2. The game must record the time played.
 3. The game must record the player name and score.

+## Proposed Solution
 I will design and make a Text-based game for a client who is an owner of a local game shop.
 The Text-based game will be made in the ———— and is constructed using the software Python.
 It will take  ———- to make and will be evaluated according to the criteria ———.

 The game is a RPG of a cat in ISAK.
-It will introduce ISAK foods.
+It will introduce ISAK foods　as the story goes on.

 Apart for this requirements, the owner is open to any type of game, topic or genre.

-## Proposed Solution

 ## Success Criteria
+1. The game is entirely text-based.
+2. The game must record the time played.
+3. The game must record the player name and score -Original-
+4. The game will allow the player to input a number to increase the difficulty.
+5. The game will allow the player to end up with three different results.
+6. The game will allow the player to save and resume while the game at every end of the chapter.

 # Criteria B: Design